TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 ![](PinDirection_PullUpControl.png)

 #Lets MUX-it!
 So how all this comes together?, how can we use the aforementioned tables, to configure the GPIO pins for certain functionality required by our project?.
-Well if these are the kind of questions you have, you are in the right plac.
+Well if these are the kind of questions you have, you are in the right place.

-Trying to figure out how all this
+Trying to figure out how all this at first sight  may look a little bit overwhelming and it is just in appearance, in a nutshell the steps to configure a given pin, bases in the use of Table1 & Table2 with the following steps:

+1. **Before** setting up any muxing, set GPIO 214 (TRI_STATE_ALL) to HIGH
+2. Make a list of the GPIO's involved in the setup you want to do
+3.
+3. **After** making all of your changes, then set
+GPIO 214 (TRI_STATE_ALL)  to LOW.